-One of the hardest parts for many starting a low carb or keto diet is breaking their sugar addiction.
-We’re fortunate that now we have a huge variety of keto friendly sweeteners to help make this transition easier.
-A huge amount of sugar is lurking hidden in the foods and drinks common amongst our diets.
-Luckily enough for us, those sugar cravings will go away eventually, and you can use our list of keto friendly sweeteners to help you make it through the transition.
+Do you find yourself craving something sweet?
+If so, it might be time to break your sugar addiction.
+One of the most complex parts of starting a low carb or keto diet is breaking their sugar addiction.
+We’re fortunate that now we have a wide variety of keto friendly sweeteners to help make this transition easier.
+But, unfortunately, a considerable amount of sugar lurks hidden in the foods and drinks common amongst our diets.
+Luckily enough for us, those sugar cravings will eventually disappear, and you can use our list of keto approved sweeteners to help you make it through the transition!

 Monk Fruit Sweetener